 While few of us think of heart issues as something that could affect young people, an estimated one in three hundred school aged children suffer from an undiagnosed heart defect, many of which could lead to cardiac arrest and death.
 The risk of complications can be higher for students who are active in sports, gymnastics, dance, or other strenuous activities.
 Often the first warning sign is death.
 To help find these hidden abnormalities, Via Heart Project will conduct a free screening open to all young people ages 12-25 on Sunday, February 27, 2022 at SRJC Petaluma Campus.
+Local policy requires that ALL those who are being screened, and those who accompany them, must be fully vaccinated.
+The final dose must be administered by February 11, 2022.
+Proof of vaccination will be required to be admitted on campus.
 This county-wide event is offered through a community collaboration between the Petaluma Health Care District, SRJC Petaluma, The County of Sonoma, and Via Heart Foundation.

 The screening is conducted by volunteer Bay Area health professionals, including cardiologists, sonographers, and nurses.
 It includes a health history interview, EKG test, and a focused echocardiogram.
 The entire process takes about 60-90 minutes, and is totally non-invasive—there are no needles or x-ray exposure.
 Each participant’s confidentiality, privacy, and individual modesty is respected throughout.